zowe/docs-site/docs/user-guide/mvd-configuration.md

 ### Session duration and expiration

-After successful authentication, a Zowe Desktop session is created by authentication plugins.
+After successful authentication, a Zowe Desktop session is created by authentication plug-ins.

-The duration of the session is determined by the plugin used.
-Some plugins are capable of renewing the session prior to expiration, while others may have a fixed session length.
+The duration of the session is determined by the plug-in used.
+Some plug-ins are capable of renewing the session prior to expiration, while others may have a fixed session length.

-Zowe is bundled with a few of these plugins:
+Zowe is bundled with a few of these plug-ins:

 * **sso-auth**: Uses either ZSS or the API Mediation Layer for authentication, and ZSS for RBAC authorization.
-This plugin also supports resetting or changing your password via a ZSS API.
+This plug-in also supports resetting or changing your password via a ZSS API.
 Whether ZSS or API Mediation Layer or both are used for authentication depends upon SSO settings.
 Starting with Zowe 1.28.0, SSO is enabled by default such that only API Mediation Layer is called at authentication time.
 By default, the Mediation Layer calls z/OSMF to answer the authentication request.
 The session created mirrors the z/OSMF session.

-* **trivial-auth**: This plugin is used for development and testing, as it always returns true for any function.
+* **trivial-auth**: This plug-in is used for development and testing, as it always returns true for any function.
 It could be used if there were specific services you did not need authentication for, while you wanted authentication elsewhere.

 When a session expires, the credentials used for the initial login are likely to be invalid for re-use, since MFA credentials are often one-time-use or time-based.